3scale-labs/3scale_ws_api_for_python/README.md

 ## Dependencies

-**libxml2** is required, if you are unable to install (as in Google AppEngine), please use the `ElementTree` branch.
+**lxml** is required.

-You can get the `libxml2` bindings for Python from: ftp://xmlsoft.org/libxml2/python/libxml2-python-2.6.21.tar.gz
+You can get the `lxml` bindings for Python from: https://github.com/lxml/lxml/releases

 The easiest way to install it is using pip:
 ```shell